 Additionally, over a 5-day period, the researchers collected blood-fed A. arabiensis mosquitoes from inside and outside houses in the three villages and analyzed the sources of the blood, in order to pinpoint which species they had fed on.

 As expected, the team found that the mosquitoes have a high preference for human blood over animal blood when looking for host species indoors.
-When outdoors, the mosquitoes feed on cattle, goats, and sheep, but the researchers found they avoid chickens both indoors and outdoors.
+When outdoors, the mosquitoes feed on cattle, goats, and sheep, but the researchers found they

 Next, the researchers collected an array of samples from potential host and non-host species, including hair, wool, and feathers, and assessed the odor compounds they contained.